 A lot of product management writing is about the individual product manager (PM), with emphasis on tools, lean start-up models and envisioning new products.
 Here, I’m focused on leading larger product management teams.

 Tech companies should have a product management team that vaguely scales with Engineering.
-50 Engineering folks might suggest 3 product managers; 200 Engineering folks may need 7-10 product managers wrestling with requirements/priorities/markets/interrupts.
+30 Engineering folks might suggest 3 product managers; 200 Engineering folks may need 15-20+ product managers wrestling with priorities/problem definition/validation/market sensing/interrupts.
 At this scale, someone needs to lead the product team and drive coherent results.
 Let’s call her/him the VP Product Management (“VPPM”).
 Other possible titles: Director of Products, Chief Product Officer, Customer Visionary, Head of Product.

 In my experience, executives looking to hire a VPPM tend to favor subject experts or CTOs rather than candidates with specific experience leading product management teams.
 It would seem obvious to me that the #1 hiring criterion for a VPPM role is someone who has done it before – who has executive-level product leadership experience – but I‘m often outvoted.